waughsh/waughsh.github.io/_posts/2019-1-21-a-generative-model-of-discourse.md

 <p style="text-align: center"><img src="https://github.com/windweller/windweller.github.io/blob/master/images/discourse-recovery.png?raw=true" style="width:80%"></p>

-The y-axis plots the cosine distance between $Ax$ and $x$ on the test set.
+The y-axis plots the cosine distance between $Ax$ and $x$ on the test set, and x-axis shows the number of epochs during training.
 Unfortunately this is not the result I was expecting, at least not according to the theorem and experiment reported by the paper.

 There are a few key differences between my experiment here and the paper: